lzlabs/pg_dumpbinary/README.md

 using pg_dumpbinary command in binary format.

-The program read the directory given as parameter for the backup then it restore pre-data in the database given at -d option.
+The program read the directory given as parameter for the backup then it restore the pre-data section in the database given at -d option.
 Once it is done it proceed to data import.
 All data file are uncompressed on the fly and sent to a psql command using COPY SQL order like:

     COPY my_table FROM stdin WITH (FORMAT binary);